Creatine is natural fuel for muscles.

 It's effective and well-studied for safety.

 Athletes and body builders have used creatine supplements for decades to help increase and maintain muscle mass.
-It has been widely studied for safety and effectiveness at building muscle mass and strength.
+It has been widely studied for safety and effectiveness, and has also demonstrated it can help muscle recovery after exercise.
+Research has shown that older adults can enjoy the muscle-strengthening benefits of creatine as well.
 Dr. Ni's OC2 provides 5 grams in a daily serving, a moderate amount that has been shown to be effective while also being well-tolerated.*

 Why creatine monohydrate?